-On July 25, 2017, our Board of Directors authorized an additional share repurchase program of up to \$2 billion.
-For the year ended December 31, 2020, we repurchased 902,000 shares at an aggregate purchase price of approximately \$121 million under this program.
-At December 31, 2020, there were approximately \$531 million in remaining funds authorized under this program.
+On April 19, 2021, our Board of Directors authorized a share repurchase program of up to \$2 billion, which has no expiration date.
+For the year ended December 31, 2021, we repurchased approximately 4.8 million shares at an aggregate purchase price of approximately \$1 billion under this program.
+At December 31, 2021, there were approximately \$1.5 billion in remaining funds authorized under this program.